 One final note and that is it appears that the manner in which we look at pedestrian routes in the West is still not properly understood.
 Two key finding are that pedestrians tend to underestimate the distances they are prepared to walk, and attractiveness of the route is not as important as we tend to believe.
 Certainly safety and attractiveness are features we look for, but it appears that minimising time and distance are primary considerations.

-I have written elsewhere that the planning of urban areas proceeds, in Arabic-Islamic tradition, from the privacy of the inside of the household to the more public urban areas.
-This privacy, together with the Islamic tradition of maintaining a private and neutral face to the outside world, has been compromised by a number of factors.
+I have written elsewhere that the planning of urban areas proceeds, in Arabic-Islamic tradition, from the privacy of the inside of the household to the more public, urban areas.
+This privacy, together with the Islamic tradition of maintaining a private and neutral face to the outside world has, more recently, been compromised by a number of factors.
 Some of these have to do with the character of those moving into new forms of housing heavily influenced by the West, others are related to the form of plot provided by government and the planning requirements imposed on the plot.

-I do not intend to deal here with the issue of the individual’s attitude to the architectural treatment and decoration of the outside of his house.
-Much of the attitude to new ‘Islamic’ design revolves around the treatment of the façade which, to a large extent in housing, appears to involve a competitive attitude.
-Rather I want to deal with the planning of sites and the theoretical design of façades.
+It is not my intention to deal here with the issue of the individual’s attitude to the architectural treatment and decoration of the outside of his house.
+Much of the attitude to new ‘Islamic’ design revolves around the treatment of the façade which, sadly and to a large extent in housing, appears to involve a competitive attitude.
+Rather I want to look at the planning of sites and the theoretical design of façades.

 The government provided plots for its nationals of two sizes, thirty metres square for Public housing, and thirty-five metres square for Senior Staff housing.
 Constraints placed upon the design of the plots didn’t allow the main building to be within five metres of the boundary.
 This creates two problems: